3liz/lizmap-documentation/source/install/pre_requirements.rst

     Even if some functions might work, there is a probability that some configuration won't work if these two versions are **different**.

-    The reason is QGIS Server version X might not be able to a QGIS project made with a QGIS Server version Y.
+    The reason is QGIS Server version X might not be able to a QGIS project made with a QGIS Desktop version Y.

 Follow the QGIS Documentation how to install QGIS Server : https://docs.qgis.org/latest/en/docs/server_manual/